Necrotizing Enterocolitis in the Newborn

 - Taking X-rays to check how the condition is progressing

 - Giving extra oxygen or using a breathing machine.
-This is done if your child’s abdomen is so swollen that it interferes with breathing.
+This is done if your child’s belly is so swollen that it interferes with breathing.

 - Isolating your baby.
 This is done to keep any infection from spreading.

-If your baby has severe NEC, he or she may need:
+If your baby has severe NEC, they may need:

 - Surgery to take out the damaged intestine or bowel

-- A procedure that connects part of the intestine or bowel to an opening on the abdomen (ostomy)
+- A procedure that connects part of the intestine or bowel to an opening on the belly (ostomy)

 - Draining of the abdominal (peritoneal) cavity